bengionz/bengionz.github.io/math4610/hw_toc/tasksheets/tasksheet1/README.md

 This is  my information on Tasksheet 1 in MATH 4610 for Fall 2019.
 Below are my responses to each task.
 The prompt can be found [here](https://jvkoebbe.github.io/math4610/tasksheets/html/tasksheet_01.html).

+### Tasks 1

+I have emailed Dr. Koebbe on topics related to task 1.

+### Tasks 2

+I have emailed Dr. Koebbe on topics related to task 2.

-### Tasks 1-3
+### Tasks 3

-I have emailed Dr. Koebbe on topics related to tasks 1-3.
+I have emailed Dr. Koebbe on topics related to task 3.

 ### Task 4